Photo 1 edited

 Preparing “Bún Chả Giò” for my dear Catherine

-I realized that cooking is not just about food – it’s a way to bring people together and share my culture and traditions with others.
+These experiences sparked my passion for sharing my recipes and culinary adventures with others.
+I discovered that cooking is about more than just food; it’s a wonderful way to bring people together and share my culture and traditions.

 A joyful moment captured in a photo as Cielle and friends coming together to make spring rolls.